yvoyer/php-state/README.md

 This package help you to build a workflow for a designated context, that can be encapsulated inside the given context.

-It was designed to avoid add a hard dependancy to the package.
+It was designed to avoid add a hard dependency to the package.
 The library do not require you to implement any method.
 All the code you need to do can be encapsulated inside your context class, and it stays hidden to your other object.